 - Examination should include a thorough abdominal examination and gynaecological examination.

-- Atrophic urethritis in perimenopausal or postmenopausal women.
+- Atrophic urethritis and vaginal atrophy in perimenopausal or postmenopausal women.

 - Urinary tract infection.